cozy-labs/cozy-desktop/doc/developer/setup.md

 yarn start
 ```

 N.B.: the address of the development cozy-stack is http://cozy.localhost:8080.
-Don't forget the protocol part when creating the connection in cozy-desktop for the first time or it won't find the server.
+Don't forget the protocol part when creating the connection in Twake Desktop for the first time or it won't find the server.

 ## Run tests